blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - The marriages of captive women are annulled even if their polytheist husbands are alive

 - Slave women cannot be profited from by prostitution, but they can be shared among family members for sex
-- Scholarly opinion based on how the hadith only denies profitting from slaves, so sharing her with family members is allowed
+- Scholarly opinion based on how the hadith only denies profiting from slaves, so sharing her with family members is allowed

 - The slave woman who is the wife of slave can be taken by the husband (I think from the 4 pages I opened)